jxpler/locksmith/README.md

 # locksmith
- a simple password generator made with tkinter
+ a password generator made with tkinter